Christophe Dominici: International career

 Dominici burst onto the international scene in 1998 with a try-scoring debut against England.
 The following year, he lit up the 1999 Rugby World Cup with his pace, particularly in France's semi-final 43 – 31 win against the All Blacks where he scored a memorable try.

 Dominici had a fine try-scoring record and grabbed four during the 2003 Rugby World Cup, but he had a nightmare of a moment in the 2004 Six Nations Championship against Italy when, having crossed the try-line, he dropped the ball when trying to put it down with one hand.
-However, France had still gone on to win the game 25 – 0.
+However, France still won the game 25 – 0.
 He started all five of Les Bleus' 2005 RBS Six Nations games.

 He announced his international retirement on 5 January 2008, when his club side Stade Français scored a 33 – 6 home win over Montpellier.
 He went on to say in his retirement statement:

 France, it is over for me.
 It has been a big part of my life.
 At a certain moment, you must know to turn the page.
 There are other players who are also capable of bringing something [to the team].
 It is a new beginning, with an objective in four years' time [the 2011 World Cup]. ...
 If I am honest, I know that I will not make that.Christophe Dominici won a total of 67 caps for France between 1998 and 2007, scoring 25 tries, including 8 across three world cups, with the last of the games being a defeat to Argentina in the World Cup bronze-medal match in October 2007.
 He was a member of the French team that won four Six Nations titles, including grand slams in 1998 and 2004.

-Despite having a diminutive physique, he was acknowledged to have had beaten the best of defenses to emerge as one of the country's best wingers.
+Despite having a diminutive physique, he was acknowledged to have had beaten the best of defences to emerge as one of the country's best wingers.
 His career, however, was not without its setbacks and off-field problems.

+He appeared in each edition of the Dieux Du Stade calendar from 2001 to 2009, many editions featuring full frontal nudity.
+He attracted a number of fans in addition to the traditional Rugby fanbase, by appearing completely nude in the calendar and "making of" videos.